santagoy/san-tagoy-xyz/content/_index.md

 This is my journey to better writing.
 A catalog of my progress and an outlet as some creative online.

-## Wait, what is Wanton Pinoy Spaghetti?

-It's Spaghetti Westerns set in Spanish colonial Philippines.
-All this experienced through the medium of Tabletop RPGs.
-Imagination and conversation are the essential ingredients to play.

 <!--
   This is the HTML block you need to insert wherever you want your webring to show up.
 By default, it is displayed exactly